 - clearly associated with law enforcement

-If you are going through a checkpoint in Clay County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our experienced Clay County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
-Contact us online to review your case with a kind and cunning DUI attorney near you today.
+If you approach a checkpoint in Clay County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our determined Clay County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
+Contact us online to discuss your situation with a kind and cunning DUI attorney near you today.

 Get the best quality criminal defense available in Clay County, MO through Combs Waterkotte.
-At Combs Waterkotte, a DUI attorney near you will fight for your rights and navigate the legal process when you have been charged with driving under the influence of alcohol or drugs in Clay County or anywhere in Missouri.
-Our team of Clay County, MO attorneys have expertise in a wide range of other kinds of cases, including:
+At Combs Waterkotte, a DUI attorney near you will fight for your rights and defend you when you have been charged with driving under the influence of alcohol or drugs in Clay County or anywhere in Missouri.
+In addition, our top Clay County, MO defense lawyers can help you with a variety of other case types, including:

-Click below to learn more about the different DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Clay County, MO can defend you.
+Learn more about different kinds of DUI cases in Missouri and what the DUI attorneys near you with Combs Waterkotte near Clay County, MO can do to help you.

 - DWI/DUI Lawyer in St. Louis